dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 # DAY 2

-1.  bind, call and apply - Allow your object(first parameter) to borrow methods from other objects and invoke them as their own.
+1.  bind, call and apply - Allows an object to borrow methods from other objects and invoke them as their own.
+The borrower object is passed as first parameter followed by optional arguments.

 2.  bind polyfill, call polyfill, apply polyfill